davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

 These function attributes are supported by the AVR back end:

 interrupt

+  .. index:: interrupt function attribute, AVR

-  ``interrupt`` function attribute, AVRUse this attribute to indicate that the specified function is an interrupt handler.
+  Use this attribute to indicate that the specified function is an interrupt handler.
 The compiler generates function entry and exit sequences suitable for use in an interrupt handler when this attribute is present.